 - 1 medium to large ripe avocado (should be soft to the touch)

-- 1 tablespoon MCT oil (link to MCT Edge)
+- 1 tablespoon MCT oil (click here to buy)

 - 1 tablespoon lime juice

 - 1 teaspoon salt

 - Diced onion